-As you may have heard, personalization in marketing and customer service becomes more and more important as the time passes.
-According to Accenture, lack of personalization cost businesses $75 Billion last year.
+As you may have heard, personalization in marketing and customer service becomes more and more important as time passes.
+According to Accenture, a lack of personalization cost businesses $75 billion last year.
 In addition, recent Epsilon research indicates that 80 percent of consumers are more likely to do business with a company that offers a personalized experience.

 Personalization is fast becoming one of the most important aspects of online success and ecommerce is not an exclusion.

 In fact, personalization—along with excellent customer support—will soon take over traditionally significant factors of customer experience such as the price of the product.

 Even though most ecommerce businesses know how important personalization is, they are actually doing very few things to achieve it.

 An extremely important feature of Facebook Messenger is segmented campaigns.
 To start off, The Economic Times defines segmentation as: “The division of the marketplace into parts, or segments, which are definable, accessible, actionable, and profitable and have a growth potential.”
 Segmentation is one of the most powerful concepts in marketing and is widely used by businesses across different industries.

 In order to better understand why segmentation is so important, let’s use a practical example of a Shopify store that sells clothes for men and women.
 Based on user behavior, we could have the following basic segmentation: